 Finally, Chart 14 shows the shares of the manufacturing and PBS industries in the total employment of workers in PBS occupations from 1987 to 2014.
 There has been a significant increase in the PBS industry's share of workers in PBS occupations from about 14 per cent in 1987 to about 24 per cent in 2014.
 Over the same period, the manufacturing industry's share of PBS workers fell by nearly 5 percentage points from slightly more than 10 per cent to slightly more than 5 per cent.
 This is consistent with a hypothesis of PBS outsourcing from manufacturing.
 However, we would also expect to observe a decline in the manufacturing industry's share of employment in PBS occupations if manufacturing employment in PBS occupations fell proportionally to total manufacturing employment as the sector declined for reasons other than PBS outsourcing.
-Indeed, the decline in manufacturing's share of PBS employment by 45 per cent.
+Indeed, the decline in manufacturing's share of PBS employment by 45 per cent over the period was similar to the decline in manufacturing's share of total employment by 42 per cent.